MaastrichtU-IDS/dsri-helm-charts/charts/jupyterlab/README.md

 ## Installing the Chart

-To install the DSRI Helm Charts, if not already done:
+Install the DSRI Helm Charts on your machine, if not already done:

 ```bash
 helm repo add dsri https://maastrichtu-ids.github.io/dsri-helm-charts/